schappim/mBot-Gitbook/section-2-chapter-6-options-for-programming-your-mbot.md

 ### Makeblock

-Makeblock is designed for very young children or people that have never programmed in the past.
+Makeblock is designed for very young children or adults that have never programmed in the past.
 With Makeblock, you can start programming your mBot without doing any programming at all.
 You don't even have to use the Scratch graphical programming language; you can have a lot of fun and implement interesting behaviours by adding various components on the design canvas, using your iPad or Android tablet.

 Makeblock is a great way to start playing with the mBot.![](/assets/Mbot - 0080 - Ipad 2 - demo of Makeblock mblockly mblock.MP4.mp4-00-02-57-013.png)\[Image 2.6.2: Makeblock, running on an iPad.
 It is a great way to access and use the mBot modules and motors\]